Organisation and tasks

 The activities of the Financial Supervisory Authority are supervised by the Parliamentary Supervisory Council.
 The Board of the Financial Supervisory Authority sets the objectives for the activities of the supervisor, decides the operational principles, and guides and supervises achievement of, and compliance with, these objectives and principles.

 The Director General is responsible for managing the activities of the supervisor and taking decisions other than those falling within the competence of the Board.
 The Director General is assisted by an advisory management group, consisting of the heads of department and other employees appointed by the Director General.

-The organisation of the Financial Supervisory Authority consists of four departments: Supervision of Markets and Conduct of Business, Banking Supervision, Financial Analysis and Operational Risks and Insurance Supervision.
+The organisation of the Financial Supervisory Authority consists of four departments: Capital Markets Supervision, Banking Supervision, Digitalisation and Analysis and Insurance Supervision.
 The departments break own into 2-4 divisions.
 As well as departments, there is one unit reporting directly to the Director General, Director General’s Staff.

 The Board consults representatives of financial market participants annually.
 These consultations provide an opportunity to hear the latter’s’ views on FIN-FSA's budget and on supervisory objectives and their achievement.
 In addition, expected changes in supervisory work and their impact on supervision fees are also discussed.

 The Board has six members appointed for a term of three years, and three deputy members at any one time.
 The members and deputy members are appointed by the Parliamentary Supervisory Council.
 Members appointed on the basis of a proposal by the Ministry of Finance, the Ministry of Social Affairs and Health and the Bank of Finland each have a designated deputy member.

 Composition of the Board